 Gabriel illustrated and animated ‘The Therapist’ and animated ‘Don’t Close My Eyes’ and ‘Stay My Love’ in ‘The Group Therapy Programme’ book and film

 JJ BOLA is a Kinshasa born (1986), London raised writer, poet, educator and workshop facilitator.
 He performs regularly at shows and festivals such as well as Universities such as SOAS, UCL, Oxford or Standford University and other public institutions.
 He has successfully published two books of poetry.
 JJ Bola’s work is centred on a narrative of empowerment, humanisation, healing of trauma as well as discovery of self through art, literature and poetry.
 He believes that the true purpose of art is to expose the reality of this world and how to, most importantly, survive it.

 JJ Bola is author of debut novel ‘No Place to Call Home’

 Jill Johnson has lived in South East Asia, Europe and New Zealand.
-She has owned an editorial cartoon gallery, a comic shop and has been involved in a graphic novel publishing house.
-She is an alumni of The Faber Academy writing school and now lives in the East End of London with her children.
+She has owned an editorial cartoon gallery, a comic shop and has been involved in a graphic novel publishing house and now lives in London with her children.
 Jill’s writing is inspired by her Maori heritage.